prisma-labs/graphql-framework-experiment/docs/api/modules/main/exports/server.md

 Use the server to run the HTTP server that clients will connect to.

-### `start`

-Make the server start listening for incoming client connections.

-Calling start while already started is a no-op.

-Normally you should not need to use this method.
-When your app does not call `server.start`, Nexus will do so for you automatically.

-### `stop`

-Make the server stop listening for incoming client connections.

-Calling stop while the server is already stopped is a no-op.

-Normally you should not need to use this method.

 ### `express`

 Gives you access to the underlying `express` instance.